Golf swing: Timing

 Timing is the most critical element of the golf swing because it connects all of the different moving parts of the body into one motion.
 The golf swing follows a double pendulum model, where the arms and shoulders become the first pendulum and movements along the hands, grip, and shaft form the second.
 Both of these interlocking pendulum movements must be timed correctly in order to reach maximum club head speed.

-"On the backswing aka the first part of the swing, the order of movement goes like this: hands, arms, shoulders, hips" (Ben Hogan: Five Lessons: the Modern Fundamentals).
+"On the backswing the first part of the swing, the order of movement goes like this: hands, arms, shoulders, hips" (Ben Hogan: Five Lessons: the Modern Fundamentals).
 The downswing (the second part of the swing) is initiated by the shifting and unwinding of the hips.
 Then the shoulders and arms follow.

 Power

 The golf swing is capable of producing great force, though it takes practice to be able to effectively utilize it in a productive manner.
 Most amateur golfers try to get as much power as possible, and try to hit the ball as far as possible, but this is not an appropriate approach for an amateur.
 The power of the golf swing is not unlocked by muscle or by fastest club head speed, but by the precise timing and mechanics of a motion that has to be put together in harmony.
 However, more power in the golf swing can be attributed to the development of these lower limb muscles: tibialis anterior, peroneus longus, gastrocnemius medialis, gastrocnemius lateralis, biceps femoris, semitendinosus, gluteus maximus, vastus medialis, rectus femoris and vastus lateralis.
 With more power, comes the necessity for more control over the body that a golfer must have to control the motions of the swing.
 "Strength and inertial variations seem more likely than size to account for long and short hitting".